zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 **Bug 2)**

 Hive/Hadoop ignores 'hive.mapred.local.mem' !
-(more exactly: bug in Hadoop 2.2 where hadoop-env.cmd sets the -xmx parameter multiple times, effectively overriding the user set hive.mapred.locla.mem setting.
+(more exactly: bug in Hadoop 2.2 where hadoop-env.cmd sets the -xmx parameter multiple times, effectively overriding the user set hive.mapred.local.mem setting.
 see: https://issues.apache.org/jira/browse/HADOOP-10245

 **There are 3 workarounds for this bug:**